What is a conflict of interest?

 Can I exhibit to a judge that teaches my training class?

-Per AKC Policy, no entry shall be made at any conformation show under a judge of any dog or owner of which said judge has provided handling and presentation instructions in conformation or obedience training classes, for a period of one year prior to the show.
+Per AKC Policy, no entry shall be made at any conformation show under a judge of any dog or owner of which said judge has provided in-person or virtual handling and presentation instructions in conformation or obedience training classes, for a period of six-months prior to the show.

 Can I exhibit to a judge that I travel to shows with?